jglev/emacs-org-mode-for-the-laity/README.md

 ### "This is an abomination!
 People who use Emacs need to learn all of its functionality and default keybindings!"

 When I use Emacs, I use `evil-mode`, making Emacs work more like Vim.
-This is philosophically no different.
+What the configuration file in this repository does is philosophically no different.
 In my mind, Emacs is a wonderful *platform* for doing text editing.
 Its configurability means that the *interface* for working with that platform can adapt to the people using it, whether by making it act more like Vim or like Notepad++.

+### "Won't this teach people bad habits about using Emacs?
+People won't be able to sit down at a clean Emacs installation on someone else's computer and use it."

+Given Emacs' complexity, users adapt based on the needs of the work they're doing at the time.
+That's how we learn, yes? -- by incrementally adding to our knowledge given a specific problem in a specific context.
+With this in mind, I suspect that users of this configuration file will learn new habits as they need to.
+If this configuration file helps users start using Emacs where they wouldn't have otherwise, and if Emacs is a useful tool for them given they work they're doing, I consider that a positive outcome, regardless of how "clean" the experience is.

+### What do you mean by "laity"?

+From [Oxford Living Dictionaries](https://en.oxforddictionaries.com/definition/laity "Oxford Living Dictionaries: 'laity'"): "Ordinary people, as distinct from professionals or experts."
+By this, I just mean people who don't have expert-level experience with *Emacs* specifically -- that is, users who have never worked with it before.

 ## Usage